richmahn/en_tn/1sa/29/intro.md

 #### Structure and formatting ####

-Many translations set apart quotations, prayers, or songs.
-1 Samuel 29:5 is a song praising David.
-It has been set apart in the ULB through the use of indentation.
+Many translations set apart extended quotations, prayers, or songs by indenting them.
+The ULB indents words in 29:5 because they are the words of a song that was sung about David.

 #### Other possible translation difficulties ####